-Several years later and I still swear by my Instant Pot.
+One of my favorite small kitchen appliances, and one I have been using for years, is my Instant Pot.
 Any multicooker/pressure cooker or slow cooker can help you cook foods quicker or with little effort.
 Side dishes like potatoes and vegetables can be cooked or steamed within minutes in a multicooker while a main dish is in the oven.
 A slow cooker might work slow and steady, but in both cases, the best part is that you can set it and forget it, as they say, going about other chores until you hear the signature “beep” that confirms the cook is done.
 Busy with other tasks even after the food is ready?
 A multi cooker like the Instant Pot has a Keep Warm function that will keep the food warm until you can get to it.

 Multicookers and slow cookers are great for making big batches of food.
 Grab take-out containers and freeze individual servings for quick reheating on those especially busy nights.
 For breakfasts, you can boil several eggs at once to keep in the refrigerator for quick breakfasts or make a large batch of porridge, pre-cut fruit and store in Tupperware in the refrigerator, then assemble quick and healthy breakfasts each morning.

 Many recipes are “dump and go” so the only prep you need is measuring out spices and washing your veggies and potatoes or, with breakfasts, cutting and mixing your fruit so it’s ready to spoon on top of cereal or oatmeal.

 Trying to decide which Instant Pot to get?
 Check our our Instant Pot buying guide.